bensalcie/flutter_knob/README.md

           An optional widget that can be placed beneath the knob.
 Typically used to display a label, such as "Volume" or "Brightness."

 ## How It Works:
-  description: |
+  Description: |
-    The `FlutterKnob` widget works by listening to drag gestures (`onPanUpdate`).
+    The `FlutterOKnob` widget works by listening to drag gestures (`onPanUpdate`).
 When a user drags the knob, the value of the knob changes based on the drag movement.
 The updated value is clamped between `minValue` and `maxValue`, ensuring it stays within the allowed range.
 The value change is reflected visually by updating the `ValueNotifier` which triggers the widget to rebuild and display the new value.

     The widget also uses custom painting (`FlutterKnobPainter`) to render the knob's outer ring, inner knob, and value marker.
 This allows the widget to provide a smooth, customizable appearance while maintaining high performance.

 ## Customization Options:
   description: |
-    The `FlutterKnob` widget provides several options to customize its appearance and behavior.
+    The `FlutterOKnob` widget provides several options to customize its appearance and behavior.
 These options allow you to tailor the widget to fit your app’s design and functional needs.

   options:
     outerRingGradient: